MolatoSekgobela/Portfolio/README.md

 # Portfolio
-Self Taught Python Developer aspiring to be a Data Scientist in the field of Data analysis, Machine Learning and Artificial Intelligence,
+Python Developer and Software Engineer aspiring to be a Data Scientist in the field of Data analysis, Machine Learning and Artificial Intelligence.

 # Work Experience